Ikyua/ECOlibrium2024/README.md

 #include <time.h>
 #include "PMS.h"
 ```
-These are the libraries used for the Outdoor module.
-ESPAsyncWebServer.h Must be downloaded as a .zip library <br>
-# How to Download and Install `.zip` Libraries in Arduino IDE

-Follow these steps to add `.zip` libraries to your Arduino environment:

-## 1. Download Library
-- Download the desired library in `.zip` format to your computer.

-## 2. Open Arduino IDE
-- Launch the Arduino software.

-## 3. Add Library
-- Navigate to: `Sketch` > `Include Library` > `Add .ZIP Library...`.
-- Browse and select the downloaded `.zip` file.
-- Click 'Open'.

-## 4. Verify Installation
-- Restart the Arduino IDE.
-- Check for the new library under: `File` > `Examples`.

-## 5. Use the Library
-- In your sketches, select: `Sketch` > `Include Library` > [Your Library Name].

----

-Your library should now be successfully added to the Arduino IDE!

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10